bwoester/hive-pics/docs/adr/adr-001-firebase-platform-choice.md

 - Mobile-first browsing and uploads are essential
 - No app installation should be required

-Key architectural challenges:
-- Fast time-to-market with limited development capacity (solo developer)
-- Handling authentication securely without friction for guests
-- Managing file uploads (images) efficiently and at scale
+Primary product priorities:
+1) Extremely simple guest onboarding with **no required personal accounts**
+2) Secure storage and privacy for private events (e.g. weddings)
+3) Cost and scalability appropriate for a solo-developed SaaS

+HivePics must also support:
+- **Anonymous guest identity** via nickname within a friend group context
-- Ensuring privacy and temporary retention of uploaded data
+- **Abuse prevention** and moderation of uploaded content
-- Cost control for storage and bandwidth
-- Ability to evolve the product without rewriting the core

-HivePics should also support:
-- Low-latency interactions for uploads
-- Scalable infrastructure without significant ops overhead
-- Automatic handling of traffic spikes during events
-- Integration of paid upgrades (event monetization)
+- **Automatic cleanup** of stored images (data retention rules)

+Given the solo-founder situation and need for fast development cycles:
+> minimizing DevOps and platform complexity is critical for success.

 ## Decision

-We will build HivePics on **Firebase** (Serverless Google Cloud platform), using:
+We will build HivePics on **Firebase**, using:
-- Firebase Authentication (anonymous + nickname)
+- Firebase Authentication (anonymous + nickname identity)
-- Firestore Database
+- Firestore for structured data
-- Firebase Storage for image uploads
+- Firebase Storage for image uploads and access rules
-- Firebase Hosting for frontend delivery
+- Firebase Hosting for web app distribution
-- Firebase Security Rules for access control
+- Firebase Security Rules for access control and data privacy
-- Optional Cloud Functions for automation/backend logic
+- Optional Cloud Functions for automation (cleanup, event activation, payments)

-Firebase will be our primary backend and operational platform.
+Firebase will serve as our primary backend, infrastructure, and operational platform.

 ## Alternatives Considered

 ### Option A — AWS Serverless (S3, Cognito, DynamoDB, Lambda)
-- Pros: Highly flexible, enterprise-grade, reliable
+- Pros: Highly flexible, scalable
-- Cons: Higher operational complexity, more setup required, cost risks harder to estimate without deep experience
+- Cons: Significantly higher operational complexity, longer setup time, cost control harder

 ### Option B — Supabase + Cloudflare (Postgres + R2)
-- Pros: Open architecture, SQL database, modern DX, lower-bandwidth costs (R2)
+- Pros: SQL database, modern developer experience, low egress costs
-- Cons: Authentication less polished for fully anonymous UX, less mature ecosystem, uncertainty in photo-storage throughput
+- Cons: Less polished anonymous auth, less mature ecosystem for high photo throughput

 ### Option C — Custom Backend (Node/Go/Rust) + Object Storage
-- Pros: Full control, tailored architecture, potentially lower long-term cost
+- Pros: Maximal control
-- Cons: Requires building/maintaining auth, API, scaling, and security — significantly longer time-to-market
+- Cons: Requires building and maintaining auth, scaling, security — too slow for MVP

 ### Option D — Firebase (Chosen)
+- Pros: Integrated auth + storage + hosting + rules
-- Pros: Managed auth, storage, hosting, and scaling with minimal ops overhead
+- Pros: Excellent scalability with minimal operations
-- Pros: Strong developer experience for a solo founder
+- Pros: Fastest time-to-market for the MVP
-- Pros: Seamless integration between components
-- Cons: Vendor lock-in, cost scaling requires monitoring
+- Cons: Vendor lock-in, risk of high storage/network costs at scale

 ## Reasoning

-Firebase allows rapid delivery of production features **without** backend infrastructure management.
-For an early-stage product with high UX demands but limited resources, this is the most pragmatic and low-risk choice.
+Anonymous identity with nicknames is a **core UX requirement**, because:
+- Guests should participate instantly
+- Personal data handling should be minimized (GDPR advantage)
+- Event participants typically know each other and can self-recognize

+Firebase Authentication handles this **securely by default**, reducing engineering effort.

+Firebase is therefore the **most pragmatic** solution for:
+- Accelerated delivery
+- Strong guest privacy defaults
+- Minimal maintenance
+- Built-in scalability for event spikes

-This decision will be revisited when:
+This decision will be revisited when scale or cost pressure justify reevaluation.
-- Event volumes exceed scaling limits
-- Pricing model requires significant cost-optimizations
-- Feature roadmap demands custom backend control

 ## Consequences

 ### Positive
-- Very fast time-to-market
+- Very fast product delivery
-- Reduced DevOps and maintenance burden
-- Authentication and storage secured by platform defaults
-- Built-in scalability for peak usage during events
-- Ability to focus development on UI and product features
+- Zero backend infrastructure to maintain
+- Anonymous identity and access security handled out-of-the-box
+- Scaling and traffic bursts require no custom engineering

 ### Negative / Risks
-- Vendor lock-in to Google Cloud ecosystem
+- Platform lock-in to Google Cloud
-- Storage and egress costs may become significant at scale
+- Storage + bandwidth bills may grow with usage
-- Limited control over some lower-level behaviors
+- Limited control over underlying storage behavior
-- Harder to migrate data models later if choosing another platform
+- **Abuse handling is a product requirement** (illegal/obscene uploads risk)

 ### Mitigations
-- Abstract platform-dependent logic in service layers
+- Strong access rules limiting who can upload to which event
+- Content moderation UI for event hosts planned
+- Automated cleanup + retention enforcement via Cloud Functions
-- Monitor storage and bandwidth usage per event
+- Monitor storage and usage per event tier
-- Consider dual-storage strategy or migration path if scale grows

 ---

-## Open Questions

-1. **Do we fully rely on anonymous auth + nickname**, or should hosts optionally require email-based identification for guests?
-2. **Are Cloud Functions part of the MVP** or only planned for later automation (e.g. cleanup jobs, payment activation)?
-3. Expected **peak scale** per event? (number of guests, uploads per guest) → influences cost/risk assessment
-4. Is there a **retention rule** (delete after 30 days?) required for GDPR & storage cost optimization?

----

-## Decision Outcome

-This decision stands **until scale, cost, or product strategy** requires a new evaluation.
+## Status and Revisit Conditions

+This decision is **accepted** for the MVP release and will be reviewed when:
+- events regularly exceed scaling limits
+- content moderation requires additional backend services
+- cost structure becomes suboptimal